maxonlinux/ratings-history/README.md

-# Ratings History
+# Ratings History (with Azure Functions)
-This project allows you to download credit rating data from various agencies (see the [Agencies List](#agencies-list) section) and convert it to the sorted CSV files.
+This branch introduces Azure Functions to this project, aiming to enhance the modularity and performance of this application.
+The primary goal is to offload scraping functionality from the existing Express backend to serverless Azure Functions.
+This change allows to reduce the load on the main backend improving overall system performance.

 ## Agencies List
 The current version covers the following agencies: